scala/docs.scala-lang/_overviews/toolkit/sttp-dynamic-urls.md

 You will often find yourself in a situation where the address you want to make a request to has some changing parts.
 For example, `https://example.com/john` may be a page about someone called John, but you want to be able to check out people with different names

 ## The `uri` operator
-The `uri` operator (e.g. in `uri"https://example.com/"`) allows you to safely operate on dynamic addresses.
-There some pitfalls you may fall into when putting custom strings together in an address, but fortunately you don't need to think about them when using the `uri`.
-When you have a `$name` value in scope, it will be put in the `uri"https://example.com/$name"` exactly as you would expect.
+The `uri` operator (e.g. in `uri"https://example.com/"`) allows you to safely create a web address, also called URI.
+When you have a variable in scope, for instance `name`, you can put its value in the URI like this: `uri"https://example.com/$name"`.
+It will produce the URI `https://example.com/peter`, exactly as you would expect.
+`uri` is a custom [String interpolator](overviews/core/string-interpolation.html) defined in sttp.
+When you call it, it replaces the interpolated variables with their values, for instance `$name` is replaced by `peter` and it makes sure, at compile time, that the syntax of the URI is correct.

 ```scala
 import sttp.client3.{SimpleHttpClient, UriContext, basicRequest}